-Dublin's Aviva Stadium has been home to the Republic of Ireland's national football and rugby teams since 2010, and fans from around the world have visited the unique ground for everything from sporting events to concerts.
+Dublin's Aviva Stadium has been the home of Irish sport since 2010, and fans from around the world have often noticed the uniquely-shaped low end when visiting for everything from football and rugby matches to concerts.

-The most famous night at the Aviva in recent times took place back on November 13, when Ireland bolstered their 2026 World Cup hopes with a memorable 2-0 win over Portugal in qualifying.
+Fans will be hoping to replicate the magic from one of the most famous nights at the Aviva in recent times, when the Republic of Ireland football side bolstered their 2026 World Cup hopes with a memorable 2-0 win over Portugal in qualifying on November 13.

-AZ Alkmaar striker Troy Parrott scored a brace to bag the three points for the Boys in Green, while Cristiano Ronaldo received a straight red card for throwing a blatant elbow, compounding his side's woes.
+In that clash, AZ Alkmaar striker Troy Parrott scored a brace to bag the three points for the Boys in Green, while Cristiano Ronaldo received a straight red card for throwing a blatant elbow, compounding his team's woes.

 Read on as Football Ground Guide answers one of the most common questions visitors have about the ground: Why is one end of the Aviva Stadium so low?